planet11/GodotProject1/README.md

 All the music used were free music and I do not intend to sell this game and profit from it.
 This project is just a beginner practice project made with the intention of learning.

-To play the game, run JumpBoyV3

-Enjoy the game!!